-The name of the temporary copy of the main script file (by default deleted after the run if no exception occurred), if any diagnostic (msg, name\suffix=None, once=False)
+The name of the temporary copy of the main script file (by default deleted after the run if no exception occurred), if any diagnostic (msg, name\suffix=None, once=False) Log a diagnostic message.

 Log a debug message.

 Whether this message should be logged only once and not repeated if sent another time.